nalxnet/LoRa-gpstrack/README.md

     #define DEBUG_SS

 ## Integration to ttnmapper.org
-Create an Access Key for TTN Mapper in your TTN application.
-Send a message to the owner of TTN Mapper including your application name and access key.
-You find the details in the Contact menu at http://ttnmapper.org.

-As soon as you get confirmation your data will automatically show up.
+Create an TTN Mapper integration in your TTN application.
+Please use an experiment for testing and remove the experiment string once you are ready to contribute to the main map.
+See the [TTN Mapper FAQ](https://ttnmapper.org/faq/) for details.

 # FAQ & known problems

 ##### I get an error when trying to program the Arduino, what to do?
-Press the reset button of the Shield while programming.
+Remove the GPS jumpers on the Dragino shield while programming.
+Don't forget to install them again once programming is finished.

 ##### I only see packets received by the gateway but not in the application
 Check that you have disabled Frame Counter Checks in the device configuration of TTN Console.